smatechnologies/xp2-connector-docs/docs/reference/autoreplyfile-format.md

 ## Overview

-This configuration file specifies the responses to be made for various consule messges.
+This configuration file specifies the responses to be made for various consule messages.

 ## Parameters